jessicarush/javascript-notes/built-in_methods.md

 // The weather is gross.
 ```

-Not that JavaScript doesn't have a capitalize method for strings.
+Note that JavaScript doesn't have a capitalize method for strings.
 Instead, you have to monkey one together like so:

 ```javascript
 function capitalFirstLetter(string) {